-While time-lapses can be taken on just about any camera nowadays (even your smartphone!), we recommend having a few essential pieces of gear if you’re looking to get even moderately serious about the craft.
+While time-lapses can be taken on just about any camera nowadays (even your smartphone!), we recommend having a few essential pieces of time-lapse photography equipment if you’re looking to get even moderately serious about the craft.

 Your camera body is one of the most vital components in your time-lapse gear bag.
 Not only is it going to affect what settings and features you have access to, it will also contribute to determining the final quality of the video as a whole.
+Obviously we’d recommend finding the best camera for time-lapse photography, however if you are working to a budget, then pretty much any camera can be used to shoot great time-lapse.
 A full-frame camera, for example, is going to give you much better low-light performance and detail, which is crucial for something like astrophotography and other low-light scenarios.

 Your choice of lenses will dramatically alter both the quality and composition of your shots.
 You have a few things to consider when selecting the right lens for the job; shot composition, lighting, distance from your subject(s), and more.
 All of this can quickly start to feel overwhelming, but remember to start slow.
 Any lens that you currently own is more than capable of taking time-lapse shots.

 Your tripod will act as your support platform over the entire time you are capturing shots for your video.
 Its job is to keep the camera in the exact same spot from shutter to shutter, ensuring that there is no jarring, unnatural motion in the frame once you line everything up.
 A cheaper tripod can still work, but we’d recommend investing in something decent here to avoid frustrations, especially if you’d like to shoot in windy weather.